Roy-Fokker/roy-fokker.github.io/Lisp Environment Setup.md

 - Creating and configuring init.el for Emacs to execute on launch
   - Emacs on Windows expects to find `init.el` file in `%AppData%\Roaming\.emacs.d`.<br/>
     This file has to be created manually.
-  - File Open/Create command in Emacs is `Ctrl + x Ctrl + f` then typing the path of file you are interested in.<br/>
+  - File Open/Create command in Emacs is `Ctrl+x Ctrl+f` then typing the path of file you are interested in.<br/>
   For `init.el` this is `~/.emacs.d/init.el`
   - Configuring Package repository put following in `init.el` (at top of the file)
     ```common_lisp